jhu-arch/arch-tutorial/Shorts.rst

 The provided script is a Slurm job script written in Bash for submitting a job array to a Slurm cluster.
 Here's a breakdown of the script:

-submitting a matlab job array to a Slurm cluster
+Submitting a matlab job array to a Slurm cluster
 ------------------------------------------------

 .. code-block:: console